-Find Therapists and Counselors in Broken Arrow, Oklahoma
+Broken Arrow, Oklahoma Therapists

 Find a therapist in Broken Arrow, Oklahoma that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Broken Arrow to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Broken Arrow to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

-An Overview of Mental Health in Broken Arrow, Oklahoma
+Mental Health in Broken Arrow, Oklahoma

 Broken Arrow, Oklahoma is part of the Tulsa Metropolitan Area.
-Broken Arrow is the fourth-largest city in Oklahoma and the second-fastest growing city in the state.
+Broken Arrow is the fourth-largest city in Oklahoma and the second-fastest-growing city in the state.
 There are many legends as to how this city got such an unusual name, but it is commonly accepted that the term “Broken Arrow” is related to Native American tribes that lived in the area in past centuries.
 Broken Arrow was officially founded in 1902.